WunmiBeks/Reactivation-Journey/README.md

 ---

-### 4. Anniversary Journey – Golden Table Restaurants
+### 4. Anniversary Audience Segementation – Golden Table Restaurants
 A personalized anniversary campaign celebrating one year of membership.
 - Selects members on their exact **1-year join date**.
 - Filters to only opted-in members with at least one transaction in the first year.